 May’s National Walking Month is a timely reminder of the benefits of walking for everyone.
-Regularly walking is broadly recognised as a way of improving mental and physical health, as well as reducing social isolation.
+Walking regularly is broadly recognised as a way of improving mental and physical health, as well as reducing social isolation.

 The research finds that more than half (56%) of Saga respondents say they are walking more now than they did when they were working(1).
 One in eight (12%) say they swim more and one in ten are cycling more.